n00byN00byD0/n00byN00byD0/README.md

 - 📫 How to reach me n00byN00byD0@pm.me
 - 😄 Pronouns: [KISS or surprise me! ❤️‍🔥]
 - ⚡ Fun facts: 1) Nothing is as pure a concept as can be.
+                  2) Nothing is easy to fully understand in purely form without a significant measure
-                  2) Nothing can negate nothing because, nothing is negatable (with nothing to negate).
+                  2) Nothing can negate nothing because, nothing is negatable with nothing to negate.
+                  3) Nothing allows us to reliably change nothing in observance of nature nothing does not exist

+  with the purity of nothing as o only the and reality through observation, very much in a pure action the nature of observation

+   the experience's reality in the reality of it our nature locked in our deepest thoughtsphilosphicaly in the absence in our deepest thought through will grasping an understanding without flexing ouselves regarding lines of thought as but the effort to reframe our own

   '''
       Good code takes skill.